richardbunk/ucg_research_catalogue/00_Governance/RCG-003-research-asset-and-information-architecture-standard.md

 Knowledge shall possess one authoritative location.

-Every additional occurrence should reference the authoritative source rather than duplicate it.
+Additional occurrences should reference the authoritative source rather than duplicate it.

 The architecture therefore prioritizes: